tecartlab/HeadRoom/README.md

 kinectServer runs as an application on a dedicated computer with one attached kinect device.
 The machine needs to be powerfull enough to do all the tracking analysis necessary.

-It has built in functionality to do a simple but powerfull calibration of the kinect-camera.
-It is very simple to tell the camera how it is located towards a floor, ceilling or a wall.

 It is built for a accurate tracking of bodies.
 The tracker can send the bodies position and heigth, head-toptip-position, head-center-position, eye-center-position and gaze direction.

+It has a simple but powerfull calibration functionality.
+This makes it very easy to tell how the kinect is located towards a floor, ceilling or a wall.

 All data is in a metric cartesian coordinatesystem referenced from a floor.

 The results are sent as UDP and/or TCP data over the network to a requesting client.

-It is also capable to send video and pointcloud data via network.

 ## Communication